Over-the-Rhine: Demographics

 Recent gentrification has changed the demographic makeup of the area as residents moving in tend to have a higher income and are more likely to be white.
 By 2018 the website statisticalatlas.com was estimating OTR's population to be 34% white and 54% black, with 56% of those between the ages of 20 and 24 being white.
+By 2024, white people had become the largest ethnic group in OTR.